joshmangum/swift-language-guide-pdf/recipes.md

 ### Transform html

-The script `assemble_html.py` takes each of the sections of the Language Guide and makes a single composite html page that can be printed.
+The script `assemble_html.py` takes each of the sections of the Language Guide and makes a single composite html page.

 From the top level repo directory run: